kossLAN/nu-flake/README.md

 # nu-flake

-An extensible nu-shell wrapper, made using nix flakes.
+An extensible nu-shell wrapper based on my original [zsh-flake](https://github.com/kossLAN/zsh-flake) with some notable improvements, made using nix flakes.

 ## Why?